gabriel-anglada/codeAndRefactor/README.md

 The main bootstrap file is **main.ts** located in *refactored_code/* folder.

-Some comments has been added through the documentation but, if any question or suggestion before the interview, you can contact me via email.
+Some comments have been added through the documentation, if any questions or suggestions arise before the interview, you can contact me via email.

 ## Requirements